ftc2/fair-raffle/README.md

 optional arguments:
   -h, --help  show this help message and exit
-  -i PULSE    index of NIST Randomness Beacon pulse used to select winners -u PULSE    Unix timestamp (in ms) of NIST Randomness Beacon pulse used to
+  -i INDEX    index of NIST Randomness Beacon pulse used to select winners -u UNIX_TS  Unix timestamp (in ms) of NIST Randomness Beacon pulse used to
               select winners
-  -t PULSE    timestamp of NIST Randomness Beacon pulse used to select
+  -t TS       timestamp of NIST Randomness Beacon pulse used to select
               winners. format: "year-month-day hour-minute timezone", e.g.
               "2018-11-28 16:03 -0600" or "2018-11-28 22:03 +0000"
   -l          use latest available NIST Randomness Beacon pulse to select